Codependence is a dysfunctional defense system that was built

 perspective, the "critical parent" voice.

-it was not ok to feel our emotions, or that only certain emotions were
+us that it was not ok to feel our emotions, or that only certain emotions

-ok.
-So we had to learn ways to control our emotions in order to survive.
+were ok.
+So we had to learn ways to control our emotions in order

-We adapted the same tools that were used on us - guilt, shame, and fear
+to survive.
+We adapted the same tools that were used on us - guilt,

-(and saw in the role modeling of our parents how they reacted to life from
+shame, and fear (and saw in the role modeling of our parents how they reacted

-shame and fear.)
-This is where the critical parent gets born.
+to life from shame and fear.)
+This is where the critical parent gets

-It's purpose is to try to keep our emotions and behavior under some sort
+born.
+It's purpose is to try to keep our emotions and behavior under

-the wounded / dysfunctionally programmed part of our own mind.
-We
+is with the wounded / dysfunctionally programmed part of our own mind.

 The disease comes from a black and white, right and wrong, perspective.

-a success according to our parents or societies dysfunctional definition
+success according to our parents or societies dysfunctional definition of

-of success - but that is because our heart and soul do not resonate with
+success - but that is because our heart and soul do not resonate with those

-those definitions, so that kind of success would be a betrayal of ourselves.
+definitions, so that kind of success would be a betrayal of ourselves.
+We

-We need to consciously change our definitions so that we can stop judging
+need to consciously change our definitions so that we can stop judging ourselves

-sexuality, etc.) and life from a critical place of believing that something
+- emotions, sexuality, etc.) and life from a critical place of believing

-was wrong with us - and in fear that we would be punished if we didn't
+that something was wrong with us - and in fear that we would be punished

-do life "right."
-Whatever we are doing or not doing the disease can
+if we didn't do life "right."
+Whatever we are doing or not doing the

-always find something to beat us up with.
-I have 10 things on my
+disease can always find something to beat us up with.
+I have 10 things

-"to do list" today, I get 9 of them done, the disease does not want me
+on my "to do list" today, I get 9 of them done, the disease does not want

 the one I didn't get done.
 Whenever life gets too good we get uncomfortable

-critical parent voice keeps us from relaxing and enjoying life, and from
+parent voice keeps us from relaxing and enjoying life, and from loving our

-We can consciously start viewing ourselves from the "witness" perspective.
+our mind.
+We can consciously start viewing ourselves from the "witness"

 (It is almost impossible to go from critical parent to compassionate